Router

 Nylo.getPreviousRouteArguments(); // dynamic

-Deep linking allows you to navigate to a specific page in your app using a URL.
+Deep linking allows users to navigate directly to specific content within your app using URLs.
+This is useful for:

 // File: /lib/routes/router.dart